DanielNoord/ProjectInventarisGezantschappen/inputs/README.md

 #### Adding a new individual to the database

-Adding a new individual to the database is possible both in the `.docx` and `.json` files.
-The most straight-forward method is to duplicate a previous entry and change the identifier to a new **unused** identifier.
+ The most straight-forward method to add a new individual is to duplicate a previous entry and change the identifier to a new **unused** identifier.
 Subsequently, update all the fields to match the new individual. **Make sure to use the correct structure of the data fields**, even if fields are empty.
-For the _.docx_ version the means to always add a single space after the `:`, so "Surname: " and **not** "Surname:".
-Otherwise conversion to `.json` is impossible and the errors will need to fixed at a later time.

 ### Biographies.json